cbuescher/elasticsearch/README.md

 For more details, please issue `night-rally-admin delete annotation --help`.

+#### Remove a race

+Sometimes we need to redo a benchmark run and then we need to cleanup data from the prior run.
+In order to do so, `night-rally-admin` can delete all relevant data.

+1. Issue `night-rally-admin list races --environment=nightly` and find the race id of the race(s) you need to delete.
+Note that only the 20 most recent races are shown.
+You can show more, by specifying `--limit=NUMBER`.
+2. Suppose the id of the race that we want to delete is `53f37522-b761-4e46-9a5c-e7f0d9d9258f`.
+Then issue `night-rally-admin delete race --id=53f37522-b761-4e46-9a5c-e7f0d9d9258f`.
+This will remove all data about this race from the metrics store.

+For more details, please issue `night-rally-admin delete race --help`.

 **Note:** The admin tool also supports a dry-run mode for all commands that would change the data store.
 Just append `--dry-run`.

 #### Find logs, telemetry or heapdumps from older nightly runs